polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 ### What documentation style guidelines should I follow?

-It is important to try to follow documentation style guidelines to ensure that the documentation created by a large number of contributors can flow together.
+It is important to follow documentation style guidelines to ensure that the documentation created by a large number of contributors can flow together.
 See [Documentation Style Guide](#documentation-style).